xcube-dev/xcube-viewer/README.md

 To bundle the `xcube` package with a new `xcube-viewer` version first build `xcube-viewer` as described above.

-In the xcube package replace the contents the `xcube/webapi/viewer/data` directory with the contents of the `./build` directory.
+Then, in the xcube repo checked out from GitHub replace the contents the `xcube/webapi/viewer/data` directory with the contents of the `./build` directory.
 Note, it is important to replace the contents, do not just copy.
 Then add new files to git and commit all changes.

 ## More